-The Library collections include over 30,000 print books, over 190,000 electronic books, 100 electronic databases, over 800 DVDs and 24 periodical subscriptions.
+The Library collections include over 30,000 print books, extensive electronic book and video resources, access to 100 electronic databases, over 800 DVDs and 24 periodical subscriptions.
 The library website (www.nfcc.edu/library) provides an information portal for access to the library catalog, full-text databases, electronic books and library information.
 Professional librarians and library staff are available to assist students with any research questions or help with library resources.